sosafacun/Bird-That-Flaps/README.md

 **Stretch Goals:**

+- Add some background art!
+Try layering the background and scrolling at a different rate to the foreground obstacles.
+This is called Parallax scrolling.

 **Personal Goals:**

+- Make a main menu
+- Add a "day/night" cycle

 # TODO:

 **Goals:**

 - Add obstacles on the left of the game area.
 The obstacles should slide across the screen toward the right.
 The obstacles will appear in pairs, with a vertical gap between them.
 - Add an object that represents the main character.
 - Apply a constant force to the character so it falls to the floor.